eshandas/django_project_template/README.md

 rm initial_setup.py
 ```

 * Check if docker-machine and docker-compose are installed.
-If not, installe them
+If not, install them

 ```
 $ docker-machine version